 2012-13: Nedomlel was the second-leading scorer amongst Swift Current defensemen in his third WHL season.
 An assistant captain, he scored 7 goals with 21 assists and was -13; finishing second on the Broncos with 105 penalty minutes.
 Swift Current finished third in the East Division and reached the playoffs for the first time in three seasons.
 Nedomlel had 1 assist and was -2 with 2 penalty minutes in the five-game series with Calgary.
 He signed a three-year entry-level contract with Detroit in April, 2013.

-Nedomlel is not going to quarterback your powerplay or thrill you with an end to end rush anytime soon.
-He is a big, mean, physical stay at home defenseman who isn’t afraid to drop the gloves and who doesn’t lose when he decides to.
-While he may have little offensive upside, he provides a steady, physical, defensive presence on the back end.
+Nedomlel is not going to quarterback the powerplay or make thrilling end-to-end rushes.
+He is a big, mean, physical stay at home defenseman who isn’t afraid to drop the gloves and doesn’t lose often when he does so.
+His offensive upset is limited but he does provide a steady, physical, defensive presence on the back end.
 Nedomlel seemed to show more discretion as far as choosing when to fight in his second pro season and contributed to the offensive attack at times.